schmelter-sap/jvmkill/docs/DEVELOPING.md

 ## Testing

 jvmkill has unit and other tests.
-See the [Building][] section of the README for how to run the tests.
+See the [Testing][] section of the README for how to run the tests.

-[Building]: ../README.md#Building
+[Building]: ../README.md#Testing

 ## Contributing